SolidAlloy/GenericUnityObjects/README.md

 #### File Naming

-The file name of a generic Unity.Object must contain the name of the type (e.g. "WarriorStats" in `WarriorStats<TClass>`).
+The file name of a generic UnityEngine.Object must contain the name of the type (e.g. "WarriorStats" in `WarriorStats<TClass>`).
 Suffixes are up to you:

 - WarriorStats`1.cs :heavy_check_mark:
 - WarriorStatsOfTClass.cs :heavy_check_mark: